 Y members can visit any participating YMCA in the U.S. Valid for active, full facility Y members.
 Members must use their ‘home Y’ at least 50% of the time.
 You can find all participating Y’s easily at www.ymca.net.
 Special memberships (such as health plan memberships, group homes, other agencies, etc.) and program-only participants are not eligible for Nationwide Membership.

 The use of cell phones and other electronic devices is prohibited in ALL locker rooms and rest rooms.
 YMCA programs and events are often photographed/videotaped for promotional purposes.
 If you do not wish to be included, please indicate this to the YMCA event and/or program staff.

 All schedules, activities, class fees and staff may be changed or cancelled by the Y without notice.
 The Y does not require contracts, so you may cancel at anytime.
 A minimum 14-day notice is required to cancel your next scheduled bank draft.
 Please visit the Member Service Desk or download the Cancellation Form below.
 This form may be mailed, faxed or e-mailed to [email protected].
 You will receive a follow-up email to confirm your cancellation has been processed.
 Refunds are not given for paid-in-full memberships cancelled early.
 Note: only the billable member may request cancellation.

 Memberships may be put on “hold” one time per calendar year, for a minimum of 3 months, and no more than 12 months.
-There is $10 monthly fee for this service*.
+There is $10 monthly convenience fee for holds.
 If you are unable to utilize your membership due to a medical condition, the fee will be waived with documentation from your physician.

-In order to provide a safe and positive experience for the youth of our community, the following guidelines related to facility use by YMCA members and guests will apply. ”Supervising individuals” are defined as persons 18 years or older.
+In order to provide a safe and positive experience for the youth of our community, the following guidelines related to facility use by YMCA members and guests will apply. ”Supervising individuals” are defined as parents or legal guardians.